 Figure 3.
 Ase1 is swept by depolymerizing MT ends.

 A Kymographs of the plus end of depolymerizing single MTs at 6 nM Ase1-GFP in solution (left) and antiparallel MTs at 1 nM Ase1-GFP (right).
 The stabilized GMPCPP-MT seeds were labeled with 15% rhodamine or 15% Alexa647, while the free tubulin in solution was labelled with 7% rhodamine.
 In sketches, dynamic extensions with GDP lattices are colored red, and stabilized GMPCPP seeds are colored blue.
 B Density of Ase1-mNeonGreen at single MT ends during depolymerization at 420 nM, minus the equilibrium density (as determined by measuring the density at the respective spot on the MT before catastrophe).
 Each colored thin line is the median signal distribution of one depolymerization event (median of all observed frames).
 The thick red line is the median of all the thin colored lines.
 Results from same experiments as analyzed in Figures 1, 2, and 3C.
 C Boxplot showing the estimated median number of additional Ase1 molecules at MT ends per depolymerization event, which was derived inferred from data as shown in A. Results from same experiments as analyzed in Figures 1, 2, and 3B.
 D Number of additional Ase1 molecules at the end of depolymerizing MTs for single MTs (left) and antiparallel MTs (right), divided by the equilibrium density (as determined by measuring the density at the respective spot on the MT/bundle before catastrophe).
+The first bin in the left panel is statistically different from all the others, the first bin the right panel is different from the bins between 20s and 40s.
 E Instantaneous depolymerization velocity plotted over number of additional Ase1 molecules at the MT.
 Data points recorded during the first 5 seconds after catastrophe were discarded as they were affected by limits in temporal resolution.
+The first bin in the right panel is statistically different from all the others except for the last bin.
 F Rescue rate plotted over number of additional Ase1 molecules at the MT end.
-The distance depolymerized at a respective x-value was added to the respective bin.
-The number of rescues observed in the same bin (N) was then divided by the sum of depolymerized distances (shown in µm, the number in parentheses refers to the number of MTs) to yield the rescue rate.
+The duration depolymerized at a respective x-value was added to the respective bin.
+The number of rescues observed in the same bin (N) was then divided by the sum of depolymerized durations (shown in min, the number in parentheses refers to the number of MTs) to yield the rescue rate.
+The blue line shows a linear fit to the data (where data points had been weighted by the sums of durations).
 G A time series of micrographs (Ase1-GFP channel) showing an event where the accumulated Ase1 at one depolymerizing MT end (indicated by yellow arrows) causes the end to “drag” a MT it crosses with it, thereby bending it.
 In the frames where bending occurs, the arrows are colored red.
 The blue arrows indicate the (depolymerizing) end of the formerly bent MT.
 Same experiments as shown in S3C.
 Results shown in A and D-F are from a different dataset than results shown in Figures 1, 2, and B,C (see Methods).

 Stabilization of terminal tubulin subunits by Ase1 is sufficient to reproduce Ase1 sweeping and reduced MT depolymerization velocity